Skip to main content

 If you need support with learning disabilities or difficulties, there are resources available to assist you.
 Mencap provides useful information and support for individuals with learning disabilities, including advice on independent living, employment, and accessing services.
 If you think you may have a learning disability or difficulty, it’s important to speak with your GP.

-To learn more about learning disabilities and the support available, visit the Mencap website.
+To find out more about learning disabilities and the support available, visit the Mencap website.